 Initially an emergency physician, Dr. Lukasik has developed medical and management skills that have culminated in the development of a full service eye care facility named the SaveSight Vision Centre.
 He is the team leader of a group of skilled professionals, whose expertise is enhanced by “state-of-the-art” diagnostic and therapeutic ophthalmic equipment.
 He is a member of the Canadian Ophthalmologic Society and the Canadian Glaucoma Society.

 Dr. Lukasik’s wife, Jane, is a dentist.
 They have 4 children including 3 boys followed by a girl.
-Dr. Lukasik’s interests include hockey and coaching, golf, hiking and travel.
+Dr. Lukasik’s interests include golf, hiking and travel.

 Dr. Michelle Lafleur joined SaveSight Vision Centre in 2006, when SaveSight expanded to include an optometric division and optical gallery in turn becoming a one-stop shop for all of our patients' eye care needs.